Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Introduction

-Given the learned conditional probability model of visual scanpaths, we need a computational procedure to draw samples from it to complete the scanpath prediction procedure.
-We propose a variant of ancestral sampling based on a proportional–integral–derivative (PID) controller~\cite{bellman2015adaptive}.
-We assume a proxy viewer who starts exploring the \mdegr video from some initial viewpoint with some initial speed and acceleration.
-We then randomly sample a position from the learned probability distribution as the next viewpoint, and feed it to the PID controller as the new target to adjust the acceleration.
-The proxy viewer is thus guided to view towards the sampled viewpoint.
-By repeatedly sampling future viewpoints and adjusting the acceleration, we are able to generate human-like scanpaths of arbitary length.
+Given the learned conditional probability model of scanpaths, we need a computational procedure to draw samples from it.
+To reliably imitate human viewing behaviors using a head-mounted display (HMD), we propose a variant of ancestral sampling based on a proportional-integral-derivative (PID) controller~\cite{bellman2015adaptive}.
+Specifically, we assume a proxy viewer governed by Newton's laws of motion, whose viewing actions can be transparently modeled and interpreted.
+The viewer begins exploring from some initial viewpoint with some initial speed and acceleration.
+We then sample a position from the learned distribution as the next viewpoint, and feed it to the PID controller as the new target to adjust the acceleration.
+In this way, the proxy viewer is guided to view towards the sampled viewpoint.
+By repeatedly sampling future viewpoints and adjusting the acceleration, we are able to generate human-like scanpaths of arbitrary length.